aditi30-stack/DSA-/README.md

 # DSA-

-# DSA practice and different questions for practice.
+# DSA questions for practice.